shriram05/shriram05/README.md

 <h1 align="left">About me</h1>

-###

-<p align="left">Hi, Iam Shriram Kumar.As an enthusiastic computer science student, I am deeply interested in full-stack web development and competitive programming.
-Eager to expand my knowledge in emerging technologies, I bring proven collaborative skills to team settings, with a keen interest in staying up-to-date on the latest developments. .</p>

-###
+### About Me

+Hi, I’m **Shriram Kumar** — a motivated Computer Science student with hands-on experience in **full-stack web development**, **competitive programming**, and cutting-edge fields like **Artificial Intelligence** and **Generative AI**.

+I enjoy building scalable and efficient web applications, solving complex algorithmic challenges, and exploring innovative AI technologies to create impactful solutions.

+I thrive in collaborative environments and continuously seek to expand my skill set while staying up-to-date with the latest advancements in technology.

 <h1>📊 GitHub Stats & Activity</h1>